Camden Artist Residency Autumn 2021 – Open for applications

 We would be delighted to hear from you!

-Please be aware that the church is currently closed due to lockdown 2.
+Please be aware that the church still has restricted access as we are coming out of Lockdown 3.
 To arrange a site visit or for more information about the building, please contact Venue Manager Emily Rose.
-The safety of our staff is important to us, and we cannot always guarantee a site visit during the lockdown.
-Thank you for your understanding!
+The safety of our staff is important to us.
+Please wear a mask when visiting the building and observe social distancing and hand hygiene when entering the building.

 Hamed Maiye – August to October 2019